 Figure 2-4.
-Inner Rails Installed on the Chassis
+Inner Rails Installed on the Chassis (The chassis above are an example only.
+Actual chassis may differ slightly)

 Installing the Outer Rails on the Rack

 Use the procedure below to install the outer rails onto the rack.